microsoft/Mastering-the-Marketplace/saas/README.md

 1. [SaaS Webhook Overview](#saas-webhook-overview)
 1. [Implementing a Simple SaaS Webhook in .NET](#implementing-a-simple-saas-webhook-in-net)
 1. [Securing a Simple SaaS Webhook in .NET](#securing-a-simple-saas-webhook-in-net)

+### Please help us improve this content for you

+We would very much appreciate 2-3 minutes of your time to [let us know](https://forms.office.com/r/0gCrzhSMkw) your feedback on the materials and to share your ideas for making this content better for you.

 ---